How I, A Low-Tech No-Talent Noob, Made an AI-Free Book Trailer

 But early psychologists did not invent the word.
 Poetically, perhaps, it was stolen.
 Coined by Hungarian author and queer rights campaigner Károly Mária Kertbeny (who also coined “heterosexual”), “homosexual” was conceived to describe an “innate and unchanging” sexual identity.
 Fed-up with having to choose between “vulgar” slang terms and vicious slurs to describe himself, Kertbeny hoped that “homosexual” would be embraced by other queer men, but his goal was bigger still: to humanize queerness in the general population, opening the door for the abolition of sodomy laws.

-From 2024, maybe we say Kertbeny won in the end.
+From 2024, maybe we can say that Kertbeny won in the end.
 But it was a very, very long game.

 Once the medical establishment got their hands on “homosexual,” Kertbeny’s project came to an inglorious end.
-Soon, it had been redefined to mean “a person suffering from the mental disease of homosexuality.”
-Homosexuals who repented their condition and aspired to heterosexuality were subjected to conversion “therapies” such as electro-shock, aversion therapy, even lobotomies.
+Soon, the term had been redefined to mean “a person suffering from the mental disease of homosexuality.”
+Homosexuals who repented their condition and aspired to heterosexuality were subjected to conversion therapies such as electro-shock, aversion therapy, even lobotomies.
 But for queer people who did not desire to change, or who failed to adopt a convincing pretence of heteronormativity, the prisons remained open.

 Yes, it was a queer intellectual who first advocated for the separation of behaviour and identity.
 The call was coming from inside the house all along.